Elder Candidate Training

 For Missio Dei Church the nomination ballot is one of the first of many steps in the selection of Elders to serve Missio Dei Church.
 Another way for a man to attain the role of elder/pastor was to aspire to it.
 In fact, since it is the duty of elders to do their work with gladness and not under constraint or for love of money (1 Peter 5:1-3), this should be thought of as one of the elders' qualifications.
 This need not exclude the possibility that a man may be sought out and urged to become an elder, however, no pressure should be used that would result in an unwilling, half-hearted service.

 Once nominations are received, the Elder(s)/Pastor(s) will affirm or disqualify nominations.
-Qualified Elder nominees will be invited into the Training and Discernment Course (nine months).
+Qualified Elder nominees will be invited into the Training and Discernment Course.

-After prayer and fasting, Elder Nominees(s) will indicate to Paul Vroom in the first week of April, whether or not they still are aspiring to the office of Elder.
-Nominees will be interviewed by current elder(s) and pastor(s).
+Towards the end of the Training and Discernment Course, after prayer and fasting, Elder Nominees(s) will indicate to to the Session (elder board) in April or May, whether or not they still are aspiring to the office of Elder.
+Nominees will be examined by current elder(s) and pastor(s).

 Public Examination